A Game Changer to Stimulate Formation of Startups Based on Drexel Research

 Drexel Applied Innovation has launched a new program to encourage and support the formation of startup companies based on Drexel research.
 The "Drexel Express Startup License" is a startup and investor friendly licensing agreement with pre-set terms.
 This new licensing tool will be used in cases where the startup is partnering with Drexel Applied Innovation to successfully complete designated commercialization pathways.

 “From my past experience as a co-founder of a venture-funded university spinout, I know that launching a startup is challenging enough.
-The typical university startup licensing process can be very frustrating and time consuming for the startup which adds to that challenge.
-The new program enables my team to be on the same side as the startup team so that we can be a partner in their pursuit to make real-world impact”, says Shintaro Kaido, Vice Provost for Innovation and Executive Director of Drexel Applied Innovation.
+The typical university startup licensing process can be time consuming and frustrating for the startup which adds to the challenge.
+The new program enables my team to be on the same side as the startup team so that we can be a partner in their pursuit to make real-world impact", says Shintaro Kaido, Vice Provost for Innovation and Executive Director of Drexel Applied Innovation.
 In 2018, Kaido conducted a survey with 52 venture capital investors in Kauffman Fellows to better understand the gap between academic tech transfer and mainstream venture capital.
 Kauffman Fellows is a highly selective, global fellowship of top venture capital professionals originally founded by the Ewing Marion Kauffman Foundation in 1994.
 A major finding from the survey was that about 90% of the non-life sciences investors in the Kauffman Fellows community had experienced a situation where they were interested in investing in the startup (favorable due diligence outcomes on the startup team, market and technology) but ultimately passed on the investment due to the terms of the licensing agreement between the startup and the university.

 “A key imperative in the University’s strategic plan is to expand Drexel’s research impact.
 The Drexel Express Startup License program is the first of set of initiatives to re-imagine Drexel tech transfer and remove barriers for Drexel innovators, systemize commercialization pathways and catalyze commercialization of Drexel’s unique and internationally recognized research strengths.
 This is a very important step in our streamlining efforts, and we look forward to unveiling other new approaches to support Drexel's innovators”, says Dr. Aleister Saunders, Executive Vice Provost for Research & Innovation at Drexel University.